grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 }
 ```

 We solved the problem (for now) by introducing another helper method.
-However, this, as you can see, is not a very scalable solution.
+However, as you can see, this is not a very scalable solution.
 Thus, let's try to reduce the amount of helper methods for string generation to one and make it return a different value each time:

 ```csharp
 [Fact] public void